carlobortolan/StockStack/README.md

 Look up current stock prices from your terminal.

-This is a Python script for monitoring the current stock prices.
-It uses the Yahoo Finance API to retrieve the latest stock prices and displays them in the terminal.
+This is a Python script for monitoring the current stock prices using the Yahoo Finance API to retrieve the latest stock prices and display them in the terminal.

 ## INSTALLATION